 4. Diaphragm:

-EMG sensors placed on the diaphragm can assist individuals in learning to coordinate its activity with the pelvic floor and other muscle groups during exercises aimed at improving core strength and stability.
+• EMG sensors placed on the diaphragm can assist individuals in learning to coordinate their activity with the pelvic floor and other muscle groups during exercises to improve core strength and stability.

 How EMG biofeedback for auxiliary muscles works